 - Program Managers are responsible for the overall quality and relevance of their college’s degree programs.

 - Curriculum Developers develop domains, competencies, and objectives for each component of our degree programs.
 They measure product excellence through feedback, employer acceptance, and graduate success, and continually evaluate and improve learning resources and assessments.

-These faculty members work alongside the Course Mentors and Student Mentors to facilitate student learning and success.
+These faculty members work alongside the Course Faculty and Program Mentors to facilitate student learning and success.

 Evaluators are subject matter experts tasked with reviewing assessment submissions in a fair and unbiased manner to determine if competency has been demonstrated.
 As established professionals within their fields, they bring years of hands-on experience and training to the position.
 Specifically, they:

 - Are experts in their areas of evaluation with advanced degrees in their subject areas, including many with Ph.D. degrees and post-graduate training or certifications.